 - 12.11.1.1.
 Notwithstanding the policies of Section 9.2.1 and 9.2.2 of the Official Plan, the following policies and development criteria shall apply to the lands identified on Map 12.11.A. - 12.11.1.2.
 There shall be appropriate height transition between development of the lands identified on Map 12.11.1 and adjacent sensitive land uses. - 12.11.1.3.
-For lands identified as Area A on Map 12.11.A, the following development criteria apply: - a.
-The maximum number of dwelling units shall not exceed 120; - b.
+For lands identified as Area A on Map 12.11.A, the following development criteria apply: - The maximum number of dwelling units shall not exceed 120; - b.
 New development shall generally respect a 45 degree angular plane measured from the south property line.
-The maximum building height shall not exceed 12 storeys or 38.4 metres, which is less; stepping down to a maximum height of 4 storeys or 12.8 metres, whichever is less, towards the lands designated Low-Rise Residential to the south and shall be defined in the implementing Zoning by-law. - New development shall minimize shadow impacts on adjacent sensitive land uses demonstrated through the preparation of sun/shadow diagrams to the satisfaction of the City of Vaughan; - d.
-A landscape buffer area shall be provided abutting all lands designated Low-Rise Residential; - e.
-The ground floor of any building fronting onto Highway 7, the daylighting triangle, and approximately six (6) metres of the northerly portion of the building fronting onto Kipling Avenue shall be used for street related retail uses.
-Retail uses shall not be permitted for the balance of any building frontage onto Kipling Avenue; and. - f.
-Appropriate development standards shall be established in the implementing Zoning By-law. - 12.11.1.4.
-For all other lands on Map 12.11.A, the following development criteria apply - a.
-New development within thirty (30) metres of a Low-Rise Residential designation shall not exceed a height of four storeys or 12.8 metres, whichever is less, - New development shall minimize shadow impacts on adjacent sensitive land uses demonstrated through the preparation of sun/shadow diagrams to the satisfaction of the City; and, - A landscape buffer area shall be provided abutting all lands designated Low-Rise Residential.
+The maximum building height shall not exceed 12 storeys or 38.4 metres, whichever is less; stepping down to a maximum height of 4 storeys or 12.8 metres, whichever is less, towards the lands designated Low-Rise Residential to the south as defined in the implementing Zoning By-law 123-2010. - New development shall minimize shadow impacts on adjacent sensitive land uses C. demonstrated through the preparation of sun/shadow diagrams to the satisfaction of the City of Vaughan; - A landscape buffer area shall be provided abutting all lands designated Low-Rise Residential; and, - The ground floor of any building fronting onto Highway 7, the daylighting triangle, and approximately six (6) metres of the northerly portion of the building fronting onto Kipling Avenue shall be used for street related commercial/retail uses.
+Commercial/retail uses shall not be permitted for the balance of any building frontage onto Kipling Avenue. - 12.11.1.4.
+For all other lands on Map 12.11.A, the following development criteria apply - New development within thirty (30) metres of a Low-Rise Residential designation shall not exceed a height of four storeys or 12.8 metres, whichever is less, - New development shall minimize shadow impacts on adjacent sensitive land uses demonstrated through the preparation of sun/shadow diagrams to the satisfaction of the City; and, - A landscape buffer area shall be provided abutting all lands designated Low-Rise Residential.